 Mandy has always had an adventurous spirit, especially for places more unusual.
 She particularly enjoys introducing others to these destinations and making it possible for people to realise a life’s dream.

 Mandy attended Waikato University where she studied Management.
 For a number of years she worked in the IT industry and not-for-profit sector.
 Currently she works exclusively for Tours Direct travelling with groups and researching new destinations.more about Mandy...

 She is interested in the arts and has an unquenchable fascination with ancient history and cultures.
 You’ll benefit from Mandy's extensive travel experience, and especially enjoy her infectious laughter.

 Stu is an ardent fan of art, religious history, design and architecture.
 He is interested in people and loves listening to their stories.
-Over the years he has worked as an engineer, graphic designer, IT consultant and even as a minister in a church.
-He has recently begun exploring performance poetry and playing live music in small settings.
+Over the years he has worked as an engineer, graphic designer and IT consultant.

 Don’t be surprised if he sees the funny side of almost anything as life is an adventure to be enjoyed as we can!

 For 24 fascinating days, loads of fun, great company and some of the most wonderful memories you’ll ever make ... join Stu on 11 May 2018 when he’s off to explore The Way of St James!